 Building on Columbia’s longstanding commitment to advancing knowledge and learning on significant contemporary issues for the public good, the Holder Initiative will ensure that Columbia becomes the world’s most innovative academic institution for the study of historical, contemporary, and future visions of justice.
 The Holder Initiative will bring the same integrity, passion, and commitment to addressing contemporary social problems that Holder brought into public awareness during his nearly four decades in public service.

 Eric Holder traces his long career in public service to his foundational learning at Columbia College.
 The Core Curriculum course Contemporary Civilization was, in his own words, “instrumental in [his] life,” and he now wants to “marry [his] professional work to [his] love of this institution.”
-The Holder Initiative will be to do just that by providing undergraduate students with courses, internships, and mentoring that will connect the classic questions of the Core to today’s pressing issues of justice.
+The Holder Initiative will do just that by providing undergraduate students with courses, internships, and mentoring that will connect the classic questions of the Core to today’s pressing issues of justice.

 The Holder Initiative will further build upon Holder’s legacy of social justice by hosting an array of public programs, including seminars, conferences, and symposia that bring together experts in academe, business, law, and public policy.

 Our signature event series, “The American Voter Project,” explores the state of voting in the US today.
 Each themed event will bring together scholars, politicians, journalists, activists, artists, students, and community members to discuss a pressing challenge of American voting, concluding with a capstone panel on the State of One Person One Vote.
 The events include: